FlyingMatrix/env-gpu-config/README.md

 # Env GPU Config
-A Python utility for displaying detailed GPU configuration and system information.
+A Python utility for displaying detailed GPU configuration and system information